 The Brain Research UK Miriam Marks Research Fellowship scheme was established in 2020 in partnership with UCL Queen Square Institute of Neurology.
 The scheme is funded by the Miriam Marks Endowment Fund, which was established by the family of Mrs Miriam Marks in 1971 to support research into brain degeneration.

-This award to Dr Jonathan Rohrer was one of two Fellowships awarded in 2020, and is supporting his research into frontotemporal dementia (FTD), the most common form of dementia in the under 60s.
+This award to Professor Jonathan Rohrer was one of two Fellowships awarded in 2020, and is supporting his research into frontotemporal dementia (FTD), the most common form of dementia in the under 60s.

-Jonathan Rohrer is an Honorary Consultant Neurologist at the National Hospital for Neurology and Neurosurgery in London, and a Principal Research Fellow at the Dementia Research Centre (DRC), part of the Institute of Neurology.
+Jonathan Rohrer is an Honorary Consultant Neurologist at the National Hospital for Neurology and Neurosurgery in London, and a Professor of Neurology at the Dementia Research Centre (DRC), part of the Institute of Neurology.